Ryan1729/SteamDeckGyroDSU-dissection/README.md

 `create_package.sh` makes a zip in `pkgbin/SteamDeckGyroDSU.zip`

-If building elsewhere, one way to get it over to the steam deck is to run an HTTP server in tat directory on the local network
+If building elsewhere, one way to get it over to the steam deck is to run an HTTP server in that directory on the local network
 But currently that version doesn't work, so instead you can build it with `create_package.sh`, then run the `install.sh` script in pkgbin/SteamDeckGyroDSU

 ----